Understanding Mood States, Traits, and Emotions

 Why the Difference Matters

 Understanding the difference between mood states and traits is important for self-awareness and clinical diagnosis.
 For example, professionals often look for the point at which a temporary "state" becomes a persistent "trait."
-Feeling sad for a couple of days is considered a state, but feeling sad for six months could indicate a clinical trait or disorder, such as dysthymia.
+Feeling sad for a couple of days is considered a state, but feeling sad for six months could indicate a clinical trait or disorder, such as dysthymia or depression.

 In addition, traits are useful predictors of long-term behavior.
 For instance, someone with a trait of high neuroticism is more likely to experience anxious states frequently.